haiiliin/pyabaqus/docs/source/getting_started.rst

 Introduction
 ------------

+`pyabaqus` is a Python package providing type hints for Python scripting of Abaqus, you can use it to write you Python script of Abaqus fluently, even without doing anything in Abaqus.
-`pyabaqus` is a Python package to run Abaqus fluently, it is a package to make Abaqus modeling, calculation, visualization easily.
-Using `pyabaqus`, you can simply build the Abaqus model, submit and monitor the job, and visualize the results in just one Python script, you don't even need to open Abaqus the whole time.
+It also provides some simple APIs to execute the Abaqus commands so that you can run your Python script to build the model, submit the job and extract the output data in just one Python script, even without opening the Abaqus/CAE.

 Two Python interpreters